influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/internals/storage-engine.md

 ### Ingester

 The Ingester processes line protocol submitted with write requests and persists time series data to the [Object store](#object-store).
-Throughout this process, the Ingester does the following:
+In this process, the Ingester does the following:

 - Queries the [Catalog](#catalog) to identify where data should be persisted and to ensure the schema of the line protocol is compatible with the schema of